1. The Fabric of Reality and its Continuum

 [26] The different interpretations of the continuum envisioned by Einstein in his entire career, are the subject of an interesting book forwarded by Jammer and written by the physicist and philosopher of science Ludwik Kostro, Professor at the University of Gdańsk: Ludwik Kostro, Einstein and the Ether (Montreal: Apeiron, 2000).

-[27] From the blue row concerning Aristotle, which I have added to the original image that we find in Carlo Rovelli’s book Reality is not what it seems (Italian edition: La realtà non è come ci appare, Milano: Raffaello Cortina Editore, p.
-167), two related things stand out: first, that Aristotle’s conception of time is not a primary concept; in fact, according to Aristotle, time is the measurement of change: that change obviously regards things that move from place to place.
-Matter (as ‘formed matter’ – ‘physical’ matter is not separated from form, according to Aristotle, see the paragraph The Nature of Physical Existence: PART II – The Concept of the Physical, in the article Concepts of Place, Space, and the Nature of Physical Existence) and place are the primary concerns for Aristotle to oppose his view against the cosmological account of the Atomists, who believed in indivisible pieces of matter – atoms – moving through the void, which was a concept that Aristotle rejected resolutely.
-Second: the concept of place (topos) is intrinsically richer than what we usually call space; it includes that portion of time which, if correlated with matter, explains the concept of time itself as the measurement of the change (of place) of a material entity.
-That is another reason why it is reductive – and, I believe, wrong in the end – to understand the Aristotelian topos as space.
-Since its origins space had a dimensional meaning (an extension between points, things or objects, hence a distance or interval); conversely, place – the Aristotelian topos – has a more encompassing meaning that is intimately correlated to the material and the temporal, besides being in itself a dimensional fact (res extensa).
+[27] From the blue row I added to Carlo Rovelli’s scheme in Reality is Not What It Seems (Italian edition: La realtà non è come ci appare, Milano: Raffaello Cortina Editore, p.
+167), two things emerge.
+First, Aristotle does not regard time as a primary concept; for him, time is the measurement of change, and change always concerns things moving from place to place.
+Matter (as “formed matter”—since for Aristotle physical matter is inseparable from form, see The Nature of Physical Existence: PART II – The Concept of the Physical in the article Concepts of Place, Space, Matter, and the Nature of Physical Existence) and place are primary for Aristotle, in opposition to the Atomists, who posited indivisible atoms moving through the void—an idea he firmly rejected.
+Second, the concept of place (topos) is intrinsically richer than what we call space.
+It includes that dimension of time which, when correlated with matter, explains time itself as the measurement of change (of place) of a material entity.
+This is another reason why it is reductive—and ultimately mistaken—to equate Aristotelian topos with space.
+From its origins, space carried a dimensional sense (an extension between points, objects, or bodies—thus a distance or interval).
+By contrast, place—Aristotle’s topos—had a more encompassing meaning, intimately bound to the material and the temporal, while still being dimensional (res extensa).

 Works Cited